dhylands/duino_makefile/README.md

 # Top level Makefile in a library

-Outside of the DuinoMakefile repository, the top level `Makefile` needs to include the DuinoMakefile's top-level Makefile, so assuming that the DuinoMakefile repository is beside the library in question, it's top level Makefile might look like:
+Outside of the duino_makefile repository, the top level `Makefile` needs to include the duino_makefile's top-level Makefile, so assuming that the duino_makefile repository is beside the library in question, it's top level Makefile might look like:
 ```
 THIS_DIR := $(patsubst %/,%,$(dir $(lastword $(MAKEFILE_LIST))))
 TOP_DIR ?= $(THIS_DIR)

-DUINO_MAKEFILE ?= $(THIS_DIR)/../DuinoMakefile
+DUINO_MAKEFILE ?= $(THIS_DIR)/../duino_makefile

 ifeq ("$(wildcard $(DUINO_MAKEFILE)/Makefile)","")
 $(error Unable to open $(DUINO_MAKEFILE)/Makefile)